shinris3n/shinris3n.github.io/_posts/2020-05-02-VirSecCon2020-Quick-Run.md

 &nbsp;&nbsp;&nbsp; ![zbarimg output](/assets/writeups/VirSecCon2020/Quick_Run/05-02-2020-232327.png)

-We can guess that if this is a character in flag, it is likely an ASCII encoded character.
+We can guess that if this is a character in the flag, it is likely an ASCII encoded character.
 We can check a table:

 ![ASCII Table](/assets/writeups/VirSecCon2020/Quick_Run/ASCII.png)